shama/phase/README.md

 A few things are currently missing but planned for:

 * Add sitemap
-* Add CSS image detection (parsing of url references in css)
 * Add CSS sprite building
 * Add image optimizations
 * Add a js search